Sharp sound for every room: The best speakers for music in 2024

 Updated on

-Most music lovers will admit that even the best budget speakers for music you can buy today would probably outstrip the ones you grew up listening to.
+Most music lovers will admit that today's best budget speakers for music would outstrip the ones you grew up listening to.
 But we listened anyway and discovered the songs that would become the soundtrack to our lives.
-But now, thanks to some of the best speakers on the market, there’s no excuse for putting up with tinny mids and thin bass.
-Muddy Waters doesn’t have to sound muddied, the Stereophonics can live up to their name, and any tin will be outlawed from your heavy metal collection.
+But now, thanks to some of the best speakers on the market, there's no excuse for putting up with tinny mids and thin bass.
+Muddy Waters doesn't have to sound muddied; the Stereophonics can live up to their name, and any tin will be outlawed from your heavy metal collection.

-Whilst what makes a good speaker varies from ear to ear, there are some things you can gather from the spec sheet - such as whether it's a Bluetooth speaker, what size the cones are and so on.
+While what makes a good speaker varies from ear to ear, there are some things you can gather from the spec sheet, such as whether it's a Bluetooth speaker, has multiroom capabilities, what size the cones are, and so on.
 But this is no small task.
-With so many speakers on the market at so many price levels, it’s easy to get lost in the data and wild promises.
-But you won’t be lost for long - our experts have found some of the best speakers for music on the planet.
+With so many speakers on the market at so many price levels, it's easy to get lost in the data and wild promises.
+But you won't be lost for long – our experts have found some of the best speakers for music on the planet.

 Best speakers for music in 2024 at a glance:

-• Best overall speakers for music: DALI Spektor 2 Bookshelf Speaker - View at Amazon
+• Best overall: DALI Spektor 2 Bookshelf Speaker – View at Amazon

-• Best budget speakers for music: Edifier R1280T Active Bookshelf Speakers - View at Amazon
+• Best budget: Edifier R1280T Active Bookshelf Speakers – View at Amazon

-• Best portable speaker for music: Marshall Middleton Bluetooth Wireless Portable Speaker - View at Amazon
+• Best portable: Marshall Middleton Bluetooth Wireless Portable Speaker – View at John Lewis

-• Best floor-standing speakers for music: DALI Oberon 5 Floorstanding Speakers - View at Amazon
+• Best floor-standing: DALI Oberon 9 Floorstanding Speakers – View at Peter Tyson

-We’ve grouped our pick of the best speakers for music in two ways.
-Firstly we’ve looked at different sizes.
-Obviously, whatever you choose you’re going to need to be able to fit it into the available space.
-But secondly, and perhaps most importantly, is how well-matched the speaker is to the type of music that you listen to.
+We've grouped our pick of the best music speakers into two categories.
+First, we've looked at different sizes.
+Whatever you choose, you'll need to be able to fit it into the available space.
+Second, and perhaps most importantly, is how well-matched the speaker is to the type of music you listen to.

-Some speakers, most notably Marshall, have a reputation for suiting rock and metal better than other genres; while brands like Bose have a dedicated following from classical music fans due to its delicate frequency response.
-We've included examples from those speaker brands too.
-So pull your favourite LPs from the shelf and your best CDs from the rack, The best speakers for music are on their way.
+Some speakers, most notably Marshall, are known for better suiting rock and metal than other genres.
+At the same time, brands like Bose have a dedicated following from classical music fans due to their delicate frequency response.
+We've included examples from those speaker brands, too.
+So pull your favourite LPs from the shelf and your best CDs from the rack.
+The best speakers for music are on their way.

 Best speakers for music in 2024